Kong/unirest-php/README.md

 Unirest\Request::defaultHeader("Header2", "Value2");
 ```

-You can do set default headers in bulk:
+You can set default headers in bulk by passing an array:

 ```php
 Unirest\Request::defaultHeaders(array(